 Overview

-Problem Statement – Why Out-of-Band SHAKEN is needed?
+Problem Statement – Why Out-of-Band SHAKEN is needed

 SHAKEN describes a framework for OSPs to create a SHAKEN PASSporT that can be carried by the SIP signaling protocol to cryptographically attest the identity of callers.
 The SHAKEN framework requires that the entire call path be SIP for the PASSporT to be delivered to the TSP.

 Not all telephone calls use SIP signaling.
 Some calls use SIP for only part of their signaling path.
 The scale and scope of this problem is large.
 For example, the NTCA, a trade association representing nearly 850 rural local exchange carriers (RLECs), reports that 93% of its members have IP enabled switches.
 However, for most NTCA members, local SIP interconnect access to the Public Switched Telephone Network (PSTN) is not currently an economic option.
 Further, many urban CLECs receive inbound calls from the PSTN via the local tandem.
-For these urban CLECs, a SIP interconnect to the local tandem switch is not currently an economic option.
+For these urban CLECs, a SIP interconnect to the local tandem switch is not always an option.
 The reality is that the transition to all SIP interconnection is years away.

-Although desirable, the underlying economic realities slow the transition of the PSTN from its current state to a future state where PASSporTs can be carried reliably end-to-end using SIP signaling.
+Although desirable, the underlying realities slow the transition of the PSTN from its current state to a future state where PASSporTs can be carried reliably end-to-end using SIP signaling.
 Meanwhile, requirements for call authentication are on a much faster pace.
 Legislation has been signed into law to require SHAKEN in VoIP networks and reasonable measures for call authentication in non-IP networks.
 Thus, there is a timing mismatch between the requirement for call authentication versus the readiness of the network to accommodate end-to-end SIP signaling.
 This mismatch will create a situation where some consumers get the benefits of call authentication while others cannot.

 Out-of-Band SHAKEN addresses this mismatch.
 It provides another way to transmit PASSporTs within the SHAKEN framework.
 It works with today’s telephone network and provides a way to give more service providers access to SHAKEN so they can more quickly deliver the benefits of call authentication to their customers.
 In addition to SHAKEN PASSporTs, Out-of-Band SHAKEN can support other PASSporT types or extensions that are compatible with the currently defined SHAKEN framework.

 Out-of-Band SHAKEN, as defined in this document, is implemented by OSPs and TSPs.
 There are no requirements for transit providers to enable Out-of-Band SHAKEN unless the transit provider is supporting SHAKEN call authentication services on behalf of an OSP.
+Service providers may choose to implement Out-of-Band SHAKEN for only authentication, only verification, or both authentication and verification.

-upgrades from the legacy TDM infrastructure to a SIP infrastructure will continue at a pace that makes sense given the underlying economic and regulatory realities.
+Under current regulatory policy, network upgrades from the legacy TDM infrastructure to a SIP infrastructure are expected to only continue at a modest pace.
 Meanwhile, Out-of-Band SHAKEN provides a complementary approach to deliver the benefits of call authentication more broadly today.

-Out-of-Band STIR Overview

-Out-of-band STIR is described in an IETF draft, STIR Out-of-Band Architecture and Use Cases.
-It describes a method of sending PASSporTs to a CPS, which is a place to send, temporarily store, and retrieve PASSporTs, as follows:

-The OSP creates a PASSporT using the standard STI-AS function and STIR PKI.

-The OSP encrypts the PASSporT using the public key of the TSP and sends it to the CPS.

-When the TSP receives a call, the TSP retrieves any PASSporTs for the call from the CPS.

-The TSP’s private key is used to decrypt the PASSporTs.

-The normal STI-VS function proceeds using the PASSporT(s) received from the CPS.

-The following diagram presents the SHAKEN architecture, as defined in ATIS 1000074-E, with the addition of an Out-of-Band STIR CPS.